 12. What is the role of the clerk in the trial process?
-True o or False 13.
-A clerk may give legal advice to defendants who represent themselves.
-14. List procedures that a clerk might want to consider when preparing for trials.
-15. When may the court proceed to trial using the citation as the charging instrument?
+True of 13.
+A clerk may give legal advice to defendants who represent themselves List procedures that a clerk might want to consider when preparing for trials 15.
+When may the court proceed to trial using the citation as the charging instrument?
 16. List criteria that you use to establish trial dates.
 17. List disadvantages of using a predetermined scheduling system.
 18. List advantages of using a predetermined scheduling system.

-19. Why should the police department or the code enforcement officer investigate a citizen's complaint?
-20. What is the clerk's role in handling citizen complaints?
-21. When a court uses the assignment by court clerk method of scheduling cases, who is responsible for obtaining a trial date?
-22. List the main disadvantage of using the assignment by court clerk method for controlling the docket.
-23. List the main advantage of using the assignment by court clerk method for controlling the trial docket.
-24. What is a subpoena?
-25. Who is entitled to a subpoena?
-26. Who has authority to issue a subpoena?
-True o or False 27.
-Courts are required to issue subpoenas when requested by either the State or the defense.
-28. The request for a municipal court subpoena must be in writing.
-29. A person requesting a subpoena may request in writing that the subpoena not be mailed.
-30. A subpoena is not valid unless the municipal court seal is impressed on it.
-31. To bring in a child witness, who would the court subpoena?
-32. If a person is younger than 18 years of age, is the court required to subpoen the parent to bring him or her to court to testify?
-33. What is a subpoena duces tecum?
-34. What type of description must the subpoena give of an item requested to be brought to trial?
-True o or False 35.
-The clerk may serve a subpoena by sending it in the regular mail.
-36. If a subpoena has been requested within seven business days of the trial, it may not be served by mail.
-37. A peace officer may be compelled to serve a subpoena.
-38. If a peace officer is unable to serve the subpoena, he or she must state the diligence used in attempting to locate the witness.
+Why should the police department or the code enforcement officer investigate a citizen's complaint?
+What is the clerk's role in handling citizen complaints?
+When a court uses the assignment by court clerk method of scheduling cases, who is responsible for obtaining a trial date?
+List the main disadvantage of using the assignment by court clerk method for controlling the docket.
+List the main advantage of using the assignment by court clerk method for controlling the trial docket.
+What is a subpoena?
+Who is entitled to a subpoena?
+Who has authority to issue a subpoena? r False Courts are required to issue subpoenas when requested by either the State or the defense.
+The request for a municipal court subpoena must be in writing.
+A person requesting a subpoena may request in writing that the subpoena not be mailed A subpoena is not valid unless the municipal court seal is impressed on it.
+To bring in a child witness, who would the court subpoena?
+If a person is younger than 18 years of age, is the court required to subpoena the parent to bring him or her to court to testify?
+What is a subpoena duces tecum?
+What type of description must the subpoena give of an item requested to be brought to trial? r False The clerk may serve a subpoena by sending it in the regular mail.
+If a subpoena has been requested within seven business days of the trial, it may not be served by mail.
+A peace officer may be compelled to serve a subpoena If a peace officer is unable to serve the subpoena, he or she must state the diligence used in attempting to locate the witness.

-- 39. Only the defense may request a writ of attachment. - 40.
-Witnesses who fail to appear after being served with a subpoena may be fined up to \$100. - 41.
-Judges do not have discretion to reduce the fine or remit the fine if the witness subpoenaed eventually appears and testifies. - 42.
+Only the defense may request a writ of attachment.
+Witnesses who fail to appear after being served with a subpoena may be fined up to \$100.
+Judges do not have discretion to reduce the fine or remit the fine if the witness subpoenaed eventually appears and testifies.
 When a witness is required to post bail, the clerk who issued the subpoena may set the bail.